OSWEGO – The Oswego City-County Youth Bureau is accepting applications for mini-grants for 2013.

 Projects must have clear and measurable goals and address the diverse interests of youth.

-“Although there has been a large loss of state aid to Youth Bureau programs over the past few years, the Oswego County Youth Bureau Board has worked hard to set aside some funding for mini-grants,” said Kathleen Fenlon, director of the youth bureau.
-“Mini-grants provide an opportunity for community organizations to work together and come up with creative ways to provide a diverse group of activities that meet the interests of a wide group of youth.
-Very often, mini-grants have served as seed money to initiate activities that continue on with other support in future years.”
+“Although there has been a loss of state aid to Youth Bureau programs over the past few years, the Oswego County Youth Bureau Board has worked hard to set aside some funding for mini-grants,” said Brian Chetney, youth services specialist at the Youth Bureau.
+“These mini-grants provide an opportunity for community organizations to work together and come up with creative ways that meet the interests of youth in Oswego County.
+Over the years many organizations have been served by such funds initiating activities that have continued on to be successful programs.”

 Not-for-profit organizations, including agencies, schools, libraries, municipalities, associations, and churches may apply for funding.